charmed-kubernetes/kubernetes-docs/pages/k8s/ingress.md

 ## Istio Ingress

-By deploying the [Istio bundle][] into your cluster, you can use the [Istio traffice management features][istio-traffic].
+By deploying the [Istio bundle][] into your cluster, you can use the [Istio traffic management features][istio-traffic].
 You can then relate Kubernetes charms which support the `ingress` relation to automatically manage [`VirtualServices`][virt-svc], manually manage [`VirtualServices`][virt-svc] for your applications, or even use [`Ingress` resources][istio-ingress].